How To Substitute Yarn In A Knitting Pattern (An Easy Guide)

 Know your yarn weights

-Knowing the weight of the yarn that you require will help to narrow down your search, and will make shopping for your substitute yarn much easier.
+Knowing the weight of the yarn that you require will help narrow down your search and will make shopping for your substitute yarn much easier.

-If you’d like to know more about the various types of yarn weights, read my guide – Yarn Weight Guide (+ A Conversion Chart).
+If you’d like to know more about the different yarn weights, read my guide – Yarn Weight Guide (+ A Conversion Chart).

 You can also check out this handy yarn weight chart below for you to pin for future reference.